 If we were to follow the dignity and human rights vision for the future global village, frontiers that divided the world in several villages before would slowly be removed so as to form One unified global village with equal dignity for all citizens.
-In other words, the West, the Arab World, China, Russia, or whatever labels we use for the world's parts that represent the former villages would move together into some kind of federal order.
-They would transform and become something like Bavaria, Lower Saxony, and the other German Länder, or even begin to resemble different urban quarters in the global village.
-If following this recipe, humankind would arrive at a global village where formerly separate spheres acquire more of a subordinate and folkloric significance.
-Separate villages, albeit still retaining difference, would coalesce under the umbrella of One single village.
+In other words, the West, the Arab World, China, Russia, or whatever labels we use for the world's parts that represent the former villages would move together into some kind of federal order, for example built on the principle of subsidiarity and thus retaining local decision making and identities at the maximum.
+Or they would become even more integrated, something like California, Ohio, and New Hampshire in the US, or Bavaria, Lower Saxony, and the other German Länder, or even begin to resemble different urban quarters in the global village.
+If following this recipe, humankind would arrive at a global village where formerly separate spheres were to acquire more of a subordinate and folkloric significance.
+Separate villages, albeit still retaining different identities, or even strengthening their local identities, would coalesce under One single village institutional umbrella.
+Following the principle of subsidiarity, global problems would be solved globally and local problems locally.
+Global identity would embed local identity and diversity in a context of equal dignity.

-Indeed, both historically and currently, we observe many of such processes of coalescence at present.
+Indeed, both historically and currently, we observe many of such processes of coalescence.
 Parts give up sovereignty and participate in a larger unit.
 The United States of America went through such a historic process, as does Europe at present.
-EU, 159 ASEAN, 160 MERCOSUR, 161 NAFTA, 162 APEC, 163 these are all examples of processes where sovereignty is slowly and carefully transferred to commonly agreed-upon super-ordinate structures.
-The global village, with its United Nations institutions, is the highest level super-ordinate entity that forms thus.
+EU, ASEAN, MERCOSUR, NAFTA, APEC, these are all examples of processes in which certain elements of sovereignty are placed at a higher level than the local one and are slowly and carefully transferred to commonly accepted superordinate structures.
+The global village, with its United Nations institutions, is the highest level super-ordinate entity ever formed.
 It is at the highest level because with the global village humankind reaches the limits of the globe.

 In a global village of topdogs dominating underdogs, there would be two parties feeling humiliated, those at the bottom who do not accept humiliation as "honorable medicine" and those masters who feel humiliated by the lack of "thankfulness" on the part of their underlings.
-In contrast, in a global village based on the vision of human rights, many more groups would feel humiliated.
+In contrast, in a global village based on the vision of human rights, many more groups feel humiliated.
 In a global village based on the vision of human rights, the aim is to empower citizens so as to create a world of equal chances and enabling environments for all.
-Local and global tyrants would be regarded as illegitimate and exposed to attempts to bring them down and thus humble them.
+Local and global tyrants are regarded as illegitimate and exposed to attempts to bring them down and thus humble them.